bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/alert.md

 ## Auto-dismissing Alerts

 To create a `<b-alert>` that dismisses automatically after some time set the `v-model` to the number of **milliseconds** you would like the `<b-alert>` to remain visible for.
 Timed Alerts are automatically paused when hovering with a mouse.
 You can disable pausing during hover by using the `noHoverPause` prop.
 You must only use an integer for milliseconds.
 Changing the v-model in any way will cause the timer to reset.
 The **interval** prop determines how often the timer will update, with the default being 1000 to trigger an update every 1 whole second.
 Due to the nature of this, one should be careful when creating many timed alerts with low intervals as it could negatively affect performance.
 Negative numbers for either v-model or interval will stop the timer.
 A value that does not divide wholely by an interval will continue to the greatest interval, ex: a value of 5400 ms and an interval of 1000 ms will run for exactly 6000 ms. To work around this, plan your interval to divide into this number easily.
-For example, use an interval of 540 ms or 1080 ms
+For example, use an interval of 540 ms or 1080 ms.

 <HighlightCard>
   <b-alert